 If parents/family members would like to receive the alerts, additional spaces are available in the student’s account to add a parent/family member’s email address and/or cell phone number.
 For more information about how to sign up, click here.

 How can I arrange a tour of campus?

 The Visitor Center offers guided walking tours Monday through Friday and on select weekends.
 Led by student University Ambassadors, campus tours last approximately two and a half hours.
 To schedule a campus tour, contact the Visitor Center or call 1-800-922-9755.

 Click here to explore Columbia and see some of the available hotel options in the surrounding area.

 Where can I park when I visit campus?

-Hourly parking is also available in level three of the Bull Street Parking Garage, located behind the Russell House, and at parking meters around campus.
+For all family members visiting campus at any time, parking meters are available in the Pendleton Street Parking Garage.
+Hourly parking is available in level three of the Bull Street Parking Garage, located behind the Russell House.